 With any surgical procedure there are risks.
 Our doctors can provide you will more detailed information about the potential risks and benefits of this procedure.

-Here at Progressive Vision Institute– PVI we are happy to inform you, that you have options.
-Based on our findings during your upcoming examination we will be sure to inform you of which lens options you are a candidate for.
+Based on our findings during your upcoming examination we will be sure to inform you of your lens options.

 Cataract Surgery Lens Options:

 With single-vision lens implants, you will have good distance vision but there is likelihood you will need glasses for most near vision activities after surgery and you will have the additional replacement cost of glasses through the years.
 Medicare and most private insurance carriers will pay the majority of your cataract surgery and costs.

 Advanced Technology: Presbyopic Intraocular Lenses

 The Acrysof® ReSTOR® implant is designed to improve your vision to see near, far and everything in between.
 The goal of the ReSTOR® lens surgery is to allow you to read the newspaper, prescription bottles, your wristwatch, cell phone and to see many other things near and far without glasses or at your convenience.
 There is an additional cost for having this advanced technology lens implanted.

 The Toric Lens